 Why Globalization Partners

 Establishing a branch office or subsidiary in Belgium to engage a small team is time-consuming, expensive and complex.
 Belgium labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners helps make it painless and easy to expand into Belgium.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up your own foreign branch office or subsidiary.
-Our Belgium employment solution provides you peace of mind so that you can focus on running your business.
+Our Belgium employment solution provides you peace of mind so that you can focus on running your company.